 When it comes to digital signatures, there are a number of tools and apps available to give you a low-risk way of signing contracts and sending docs.
 These include the likes of DocuSign, HelloSign, SignNow and Adobe Sign.

 When choosing an electronic signature software, there are a few things to consider.
 Cost is one of them, but you should also look for things like ease of use, functionality, whether or not there is a free trial on offer, and features such as real-time tracking and document insights, performance reporting and integrations.

 For example, DocuSign lets you integrate Zapier which improves your overall efficiency when sending documents.

-Cloud storage apps are key if you’re to succeed as a remote team.
+Cloud storage apps are key if you’re to succeed when managing remote teams.

 Because cloud storage software gives you a single place on the internet where your whole team can store and share files.
 It lets you create backup files for almost everything, thus protecting your work from being deleted if things go wrong.
 Cloud storage also gives you more bang for your buck by netting you more space for less cash.

 And the best thing is that cloud storage software is super simple (anyone can get to grips with it really easily!).
 Moreover, it’s highly likely that your team is already familiar with cloud storage, which lessens the onboarding process.